Why is customer service recovery important?

 2. Making amends

 Making amends is a means for righting a wrong.
 It can be as simple as a sincere apology, sending a follow-up letter, or may include a small gift or token of appreciation.
-The knee jerk reaction to a service breakdown is more often than not either waiving of a bill or giving something complimentary to the customer.
-Whilst these strategies do work – but only to an extent.
-The customer is more often than not, looking to be treated fairly.
+The knee-jerk reaction to a service breakdown is more often than not either waiving off a bill or giving something complimentary to the customer.
+Whilst, these strategies do work – but only to an extent.
+The customer is, more often than not, looking to be treated fairly.

 In case of a service breakdown, they feel that they have not been treated fairly, so when we do end up making amends we must take the situation and the customer into account and make amends in a manner that makes them feel that they have been treated fairly.
 Try to offer alternatives to give the customer a sense of control and put them back in the driver’s seat.
 Define frameworks with your team and empower frontline staff to take certain decisions that allow for swift action and recovery.

 Investing in adequate training on how to handle customer complaints will go a long way in improving your overall customer satisfaction.
 Arm your customer-facing staff (and especially your customer service team) with the right communications skills, and set clear guidelines on what solutions and gestures they can offer for different types of complaints.

 The Ritz-Carlton allows, better yet encourages employees, to spend up to $2000 to solve guest issues.
 More than the money it’s about giving control to the employees to use their time, effort and when needed – the company’s money to enhance the experience of any guest or recover from service breakdowns.
 Till the time, your employee does not own the interaction and feel like they are in control to make decisions, they will not be able to execute high quality service recovery.